 Henri-Bruno de Coincy, owner of Belle Brise since 1992

-I already visited Belle Brise in 1996, when I stayed 1 month in Pomerol, collecting material for my Pomerol book.
-When Jean-Luc Barreau from Certan de May visited Copenhagen at the beginning of 1996 for conducting vertical of Certan de May, I presented him a list of 50-60 properties I planned to visit, and he said OK for Belle Brise.
-I willingly admit that I didn't have a great expectation when arriving at this very little known property in Pomerol in May 1996.
-But things don't always the way you expect them to, so to my big surprise, the visit to Belle Brise in 1996 turned out to be something quite extraordinary.
+When Jean-Luc Barreau, the owner of Certan de May, visited Copenhagen at the beginning of 1996 to conduct a vertical of Certan de May, I presented him a list of 50-60 properties I planned to see, and he said OK for Belle Brise.
+I stayed one month in Pomerol.
+I admit I didn't have great expectations when arriving at this little-known property in Pomerol in May 1996.
+But things don't always go how you expect them to, so to my surprise, the visit to Belle Brise in 1996 was quite extraordinary.

-Belle-Brise is situated in the south-western corner of Pomerol, just under one kilometre from Libourne centre and a few hundred meters from the railway (train Bordeaux-Paris).
+Belle-Brise is situated in the south-western corner of Pomerol, just under one kilometer from Libourne center and a few hundred meters from the railway (train Bordeaux-Paris).
 Tiny vineyard in the backyard of the garden!

-The soil at Belle Brise is just exceptional - small pebbles and gravel on the surface, 1 m deep layer of clay mixed with "crasse de fer" at the top of chalk layer in the underground.
-These soil conditions are very atypical and quite remarkable for this part of the district, section of Réne and Toulifaut on the western side of the N89 road dividing Pomerol in two, where you usually find much sand on the surface and very little of "crasse de fer" in the subsoil.
+The soil at Belle Brise is just exceptional - small pebbles and gravel on the surface, 1 meter-deep layer of clay mixed with "crasse de fer" at the top of the chalk layer in the underground.
+These soil conditions are very atypical and quite remarkable for this part of the district, a section of Réne and Toulifaut on the western side of the N89 road dividing Pomerol in two, where you usually find much sand on the surface and very little of "crasse de fer" in the subsoil.
 There are 2 ha of 80% Merlot and 20% Cabernet Franc, and the average age of vines is 35 years.
-A good portion of vines in the vineyard has an age of over 100 years.
+A good portion of vines in the vineyard are over 100 years old.

-When I arrived at Belle-Brise in May 1996, I was welcomed by Henri-Bruno de Coincy, a well-dressed and very energetic gentleman.
+When I arrived at Belle-Brise in May 1996, Henri-Bruno de Coincy, a well-dressed and very energetic gentleman, welcomed me.
 He is a former bank employee (Banque de Suez in Paris) and bought this property at the beginning of 1991.
-Belle-Brise is surrounded by a wall and "contains" an extremely well-trimmed vineyard, 80-100 years old rose bushes by the entrance and a cosy house with a vinification cellar nearby.
+Belle-Brise is surrounded by a wall and "contains" an extremely well-trimmed vineyard, 80-100-year-old rose bushes by the entrance, and a cozy house with a vinification cellar nearby.

 I looked around and noticed an amount of big and new barrels in the corner of the cellar.
-He is probably the only wine-grower in Pomerol and, for that matter, in Bordeaux, who uses these 400 litres big barrels from Armagnac for ageing the wine, not the usual 225 litres ones.
+He is probably the only wine grower in Pomerol and, for that matter, in Bordeaux, who uses these 400 liters of big barrels from Armagnac to age the wine, not the usual 225 liters.
 There is no chemical treatment of the vineyard.
-Late harvest, natural fermentation, no malolactic fermentation in barrels, no clarification with egg whites and no filtration - this is how things are done at Belle-Brise.
+Late harvest, natural fermentation, no malolactic fermentation in barrels, no clarification with egg whites, and no filtration - this is how things are done at Belle-Brise.
 100% artisan winemaking without the help of an oenologist!
-According to the end of the full moon (going down- last quarter), the harvest time is.
+The harvest time is according to the end of the full moon (going down, last quarter).

-Henri-Bruno de Coincy is a very passionate wine-grower, and his way of making wine reminds me a lot of the genius-like Francois Mitjavile from Tertre Roteboeuf.
-When he bought Belle-Brise – after a tip from a good friend and under the nose of many foreign buyers - and after seeing the vineyard and its favourable location.
+Henri-Bruno de Coincy is a very passionate wine grower, and his way of making wine reminds me a lot of the genius-like Francois Mitjavile from Tertre Roteboeuf.
+After seeing the vineyard and favorable location, he bought Belle-Brise – after a tip from a good friend and under the nose of many foreign buyers.
 He did not know very much about making red wine.
-He's made Armagnac with his father since he was 16 years old, but red-wine is another story.
-He made a very fresh start, and while he worked with 1992 vintage, Philippe Giraud (Certan Giraud) visited him.
-The guest looked around in the cellar and asked Bruno de Coincy: "What is going on here, what are you doing?" for there was no temperature control by the vats and even no single thermometer in the cellar.
+He's made Armagnac with his father since he was 16, but red wine is another story.
+He made a fresh start, and while working with the 1992 vintage, Philippe Giraud (Certan Giraud) visited him.
+The guest looked around the cellar and asked Bruno de Coincy: "What is going on here, what are you doing?", for there was no temperature control by the vats and no single thermometer in the cellar.
 Henri-Bruno de Coincy answered immediately: "I am making wine au naturel!".
 A wine merchant from Switzerland fell so deeply in love with 1992 Belle-Brise that he bought the entire production.

-I can't explain why I haven't visited Belle Brise since May 1999 but came back to the property in April 2013.
-Nothing has changed, Henri-Bruno just got older but hasn't lost his touch at all, and his wines still are fabulous.
-They have a very significant aroma of wild black cherries and incredible balance.
+I can't explain why I haven't visited Belle Brise since May 1999 but returned to the property in April 2013.
+Nothing has changed, Henri-Bruno just got older but hasn't lost his touch, and his wines are still fabulous.
+They have a very powerful aroma of wild black cherries and incredible balance.
+Since then, I've visited Belle Brise every year and thoroughly enjoyed his excellent wines!

 -----